Vehicle to sit the test in

 The testing officer may attach a small video camera to the front windscreen at the beginning of your practical test.

-The camera records the test and enables the testing officer’s performance to be audited.
+The camera records the test and allows the testing officer’s performance to be audited.
 It also assists in investigating complaints where the test result is disputed.

-If you do not wish for your test to be recorded, please inform the testing officer.
+If you don't want your test to be recorded, please tell the testing officer.